BryanBaluyut/ITDocumentation/SSH Key Pair Setup/Setup Windows SSH Private Key and Ubuntu Public Key.md

-1. On your Windows Machine
+1. Generate Private Key on your Windows Machine

-Powershell
+# On your Windows Machine open Powershell
 ssh-keygen -t ed25519 -C "your_email@example.com"

 # File location: Press Enter to save it in the default location (~/.ssh/id_ed25519).